octoblu/microblu_mqtt/README.md

 ##Getting Started with Arduino

-To use microblu you will need to installed the Arduino IDE and some required libraries.
+To use microblu you will need to install the Arduino IDE and some required libraries.

 Required Downloads:
 * [Arduino IDE](http://arduino.cc/en/Main/Software)